1997–98 UMass Minutemen basketball team

 The 1997–98 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 1997–98 NCAA Division I men's basketball season.
 The Minutemen, led by second year head coach Bruiser Flint, played their home games at William D. Mullins Memorial Center and are members of the Atlantic 10 Conference.
 They finished the season 21–11, 12–4 in A-10 play to finish in third place.

+UMass lost to Saint Louis in the first round of the NCAA tournament.